 Facts About Lung Cancer

-While advances in research and treatments in the last decade have translated into the survival rate being the highest it has ever been, nearly 70%2 of lung cancer diagnoses are still made at a late stage, when the disease has already spread through the body and survivorship is low.
+While advances in research and treatment over the past decade have improved survival, too many people are still diagnosed at a late stage, when the disease has already spread and outcomes are significantly poorer.